 Any and all programmers offering group lessons or instructional services must obtain a license from the Association in order to conduct such services on the Association property.
 “Group” shall be defined as any combination of individuals and/or guests from more than one GPN household.
 All programmers must agree to indemnify and defend the Association against all losses or claims related to the programmer’s services, and provide evidence of liability insurance to the Association.
 Unlicensed programmers will be requested to leave the property.

 When not otherwise reserved or in use, members and residents may utilize the facilities during operational days and hours for the purposes described in California Civil Code Section 4515(b)(1)-(2).
 Such use is subject to these rules and the responsible member or resident submitting an application form and agreement for use of the facilities.
 Notwithstanding these rules, use of the facilities for the purposes described in California Civil Code Section 4515(b)(1)-(2) shall not be subject to a fee or deposit.

+Passive Use Areas are defined as areas that may be used by residents on a first come, first serve basis for informal gatherings that do not require a reservation.
+Passive Use areas include but are not limited to:

+Outdoor seating near clubhouses when they are not in use by a scheduled reservation

+Picnic Tables

+Fire Pits

+Pools

+Barbeques not located immediately next to a clubhouse

+Use of Passive Use Areas shall comply with the following guidelines:

+Gatherings must be fewer than 10 people.

+No decorations of any kind may be used, including balloons, banners, streamers, signs, flags, etc.

+Large meal settings including catering trays, buffets, and serving trays/platters are not allowed.

+Depositing large amounts of trash in or around the garbage cans is prohibited.

+All Passive Use activities that could not be ended within approximately 5 minutes, leaving the area looking as it did prior to use are prohibited.

+All furniture must remain in current locations.

+All amenities must be used as intended.

+If you’d like to host a larger event, please contact the Reservations Team at gpnreservations.ca@fsresidential.com and our team will be happy to assist you in reserving a clubhouse.

 POOL